librenms/librenms/doc/General/Security.md

 ## Trusted Proxies

-When using a reverse proxy, you may restrict the hosts allowedto forward headers to LibreNMS.
+When using a reverse proxy, you may restrict the hosts allowed to forward headers to LibreNMS.
 By default this allows all proxies, due to legacy reasons.

 Set APP_TRUSTED_PROXIES in your .env to an empty string or the urls to